Naeemkh/threading_processing/README.md

 </figure>

-\\Sharing I/O resources is another important topic in developing concurrent systems.
+ <br/>Sharing I/O resources is another important topic in developing concurrent systems.
 If one thread takes an I/O resource and does not release it, other threads should wait for releasing that resource.
 This situation can undermine the benefits of concurrency.
 It may happen at internal states of a thread’s lifecycle, which can go into an infinite loop.
 A thread, in general, has five states in its lifecycle, including:

 - New: a thread is created but not scheduled to run.
 - Runnable: the thread is scheduled to run.